adarlan/k8slab/README.md

 ### 3. Create the local Kubernetes cluster with Terraform

-Execute the following `terraform` commands to create a Kind (Kubernetes-in-Docker) cluster in your local environment.
+Execute the following `terraform` commands to create a KinD (Kubernetes-in-Docker) cluster in your local environment.
 You could use the `kind` CLI, but if you plan to use Terraform in production you should use it in development too.

 ```shell